12 Advance Strategies for Google Ads Used by Professional Advertisers

 1- Ad Copies and Readability

-The first thing you want to do is make sure your ad conveys the right message.
-If it’s too hard to read, people are going to leave and not look back.
-Make sure there isn’t anything in your text that can distract readers from what they should be reading – like bold or italics font styles, pictures of products instead of just words, etc. Generally, advertisers only use one ad copy per ad per campaign.
-It’s essential to use multiple ads for your Google Ads campaign.
 So, if you have a new product or service geared towards moms and their families with pets in the household, don’t just post one ad targeting those demographics- there are plenty of other search terms used by people looking for this kind of information on the internet!
 Your best bet is to create three separate advertisements: one about mothers without animals at home, another about pet owners (like my mom), and finally, an ad focused solely on animal lovers who want more info.
 Ad placement will also be different depending on which demographic you’re trying to target – so vary where these ads appear based on what keywords they look like they’ll resonate most with!
-Imagine you are in a job interview, and your potential employer has asked the dreaded question, “Tell me about yourself” – How would you answer?
-You want to make sure it sounds like YOU, so what do you say?
-When writing ads for Google Ads, there is no one-size-fits-all.
-Every ad campaign should be customized with multiple copies of an ad using different colors, copywriting styles, callouts, etc., then spread out over time (varying frequency) to see which performs best!
-Many people try making their voice sound more appealing or authoritative by changing up the tone they use when speaking.
-However, this may not always work as desired because some voices aren’t naturally strong enough, whereas others might have too much.

 2- Quality Score

-This is a score Google assigns a keyword based on how many clicks were generated for each keyword by ads within that group.
-The relevance score is calculated 30 days after the campaign has been started, and it’s essential as it’s what decides whether or not your ad will show up at all in searches related to those keywords!
+Google assigns a keyword a score based on how many clicks ads within that group generated for each keyword.
+They calculate the relevance score 30 days after starting the campaign, and it is essential as it decides whether or not your ad will show up in searches related to those keywords!
 The score is on a scale from one to ten, with the higher scores being better.
 A high-quality score means you’re more likely to get clicked, so make sure your ad copy resonates with users who are searching for these sorts of things.
 Consider different formats for each campaign – try using dedicated landing pages if possible too.
 The benefits of high-quality scores in google ads are two-fold.
 First, a higher score will lead to better click-through rates and an increase in revenue for your business.
-Second, you’ll be able to keep the costs down because Google Ads gives preference when determining ad placements by looking at Quality Score first before other factors such as relevance or match type come into play–but this only applies if your mark has already reached 65 points on average overall accounts per month during a given six-month period.

 3- Bid Modifier Strategy

 Utilizing bid modifiers is a great way to control how much you’re willing to pay for each click.
 A low bid amount will result in many impressions, clicks, and conversions and mean less revenue per conversion- whereas a higher bid amount means fewer clicks and conversions but more revenue per conversion!
 Ads that use bid modifiers are proven to be the most successful ads in Google.
-With these, advertisers can adjust bids based on how they feel their competitors will respond and split up budgets across different keywords.
+With these, Google ads specialists & advertisers can adjust bids based on how they feel their competitors will respond and split up budgets across different keywords.
 It’s best for those who don’t want to commit all of their money upfronts or waste it by bidding too high when demand is low but need a way to maximize campaign performance from time to time–especially during peak hours of traffic.

 4- Custom Branded Search Terms